ibm-cloud-docs/sell/tutorial-register-bundle.md

 {: #bundle-reg-test}
 {: step}

-You, or a member of your team, uses the test environment to onboard the Operator bundle and validate that it can be deployed to a {{site.data.keyword.redhat_notm}} {{site.data.keyword.openshiftshort}} cluster.
+You, or a member of your team, uses the test environment to onboard the Operator bundle and validate that it can be deployed to a {{site.data.keyword.openshiftshort}} cluster.
 Your test environment includes a private catalog in which you import the Operator bundle from the {{site.data.keyword.redhat_notm}} Certified registry.

 1. Click **Create** in the Create your test environment section.
 1. Enter `Example Corp Catalog` as the name of the private catalog, and click **Create**.